1

 If the succession of the Ptolemaic universe by the Copernican universe

-popular model of the past with the most popular model of the present.
+past and the most popular model of the 20th century:

 The Ptolemaic model placed the Earth at its center and used geometric